tmorin/idomizer/README.md

 }
 ```

-The factory method requires the IncrementalDOM library and an optional map of helpers.
+The factory method requires the _incremental-dom_ library and an optional map of helpers.
-The factory returns the IncrementalDOM's render method.
+The factory returns the _incremental-dom_'s render method.

 ## Syntax